Abuse and Harassment of Minors and Adults:

 Recent events at other universities have served as a powerful reminder that we are all obliged to report and help prevent assault, abuse and harassment.
 Changes in federal guidance on Title IX, which prohibits gender-based misconduct, sexual harassment and discrimination at educational institutions, have modified our legal obligations, as has the reauthorization of the Violence Against Women Act.
 Please carefully read these guidelines to understand what is required of you.

 The College will take appropriate steps to investigate and respond.
-If you learn, directly or indirectly, of an allegation of harassment or violence, you are obligated to report it.
-You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above or a member of the TC Harassment Panel.
+If you learn, directly or indirectly, of an allegation of discrimination or harassment, you are obligated to report it.
+You should also describe available resources to anyone complaining of or concerned about harassment and encourage him or her to contact one of those listed above.

 a.
-Please review the CU Gender-Based Misconduct Policies for Students, www.sexualrespect.columbia.edu and the TC Policy on Protection from Harassment for more information.
+Please review the CU/TC Gender Based Misconduct Policies and Procedures for Students and the TC Policy and Procedures on the Protection from Discrimination and Harassment for more information.

 b.
 While the law on other forms of discriminatory harassment is less clear in specifying community members’ obligations, you should also report (to the same people) allegations of harassment based on race, color, religion, creed, sex, gender, sexual orientation, national origin, ancestry, age, marital status, disability, pregnancy or other protected classes.

 c.
-You cannot promise confidentiality to a student or other person reporting harassment or assault, although you should assure them that TC will handle their concerns as sensitively and privately as possible.
+You cannot promise confidentiality to any community member (student, staff or faculty) reporting discrimination, harassment or gender-based misconduct, although you should assure them that TC will handle their concerns as sensitively and privately as possible.
 If a person desires greater confidentiality, you should direct them to:

 Remember: TC faculty and staff members who are psychologists, counselors or lawyers cannot promise confidentiality to a student or colleague unless they are acting in their professional counseling or legal advice-giving capacity.
 These privileges do not apply to instructor-student or collegial relationships.

 If a child is in immediate danger, call the police (911) immediately.
-Then call Michael Feierman x3438, Janice Robinson x3391, or Public Safety at x3333.
+Then call Tamara Britt x3438, Janice Robinson x3391, or Public Safety at x3333.

 In New York, “mandated reporters” have an obligation to report abuse or mistreatment of minors, including sexual assault.
 Even if you are not a mandated reporter, you can help protect children by following the same procedures.